PUNE TOURISM GUIDE:

 Gurdwara Shri Gurusingh Sabha, Khadki Bazaar: Gurdwara Shri Gurusingh Sabha is located at Khadki Bazaar in Poona.
 On every Sunday there is a holy gathering where discourses are held to enable devotees to spend the day immersed in the teachings of their Gurus.

 Ramgodia Shivajinagar Gurdwara: The day in this Gurdwara starts at 5: 00 a.m. with Pooja, followed by ‘Raheras Path’ and ‘Kirtan’ is arranged between 11:00 a.m. and 1:30 p.m.
 After Kirtan, ‘Langar’ is held in which 250 to 300 people participate.
 Ramgodia Bhavan Committee extends financial help to the needy and poor.

 Raja Dinkar Kelkar Museum: Raja Dinkar Kelkar Museum in Poona (Pune) houses an enormous number of over 20,000 collections of objects and artifacts collected from all over the world.
-Built in a Rajasthani-style, the museum has a vast collection of paintings, handicrafts, armour-suits, musical instruments and many other objects of art.
+Built-in a Rajasthani-style, the museum has a vast collection of paintings, handicrafts, armor-suits, musical instruments and many other objects of art.
 The galleries give the onlooker a clear depiction of the life and culture of the Marathas.